|

 Loosely speaking, ariles is a C++ reflection library, i.e., it provides meta-programming APIs for implementation of class visitors (processors).
 It also provides a number of (de)serializers based on these APIs, e.g., YAML, JSON, XML, ROS parameter server, ROS2 parameters; and serialization wrappers for some types, e.g., STL containers, smart pointers, Eigen matrices, etc.

 boost::serialization, ariles tries to be flexible while parsing by:XML,YAML <-> ROS parameter server.
-Note that the conversion is not data-agnostic, i.e., the complete data structure must be represented in C++ code.Octave script for debugging purposes.URDF.URDF parser.Class [./tests/api_v2/types/minimal.h]:
+Note that the conversion is not data-agnostic, i.e., the complete data structure must be represented in C++ code.Octave or pythonscript for debugging purposes.URDF parser https://github.com/asherikov/ariles_urdf.Class [./tests/api_v2/types/minimal.h]:

 Serialization: